canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 ### Bonds
  - **Ariel:**
- - **Freya:** Freya was there when Sumi was born, and has known her all their lives.
-She was the first person Sumi went to about her curse.
+ - **Freya:** Freya was there when Sumi was born, and has known her all her life.
+She was the first person Sumi went to after discovering her curse.
  - **Minerva:** Minerva lived near Sumi's village, and she and Sumi set out on their journey together.
  - **Striven:**